-This classic gluten free hummus is creamy, delicious, and nutritious!
+This creamy gluten free hummus is delicious, nutritious and so easy to make!
 It's free of the most common allergens, including sesame, wheat, dairy, and soy.
 And the best part is you can whip up this satisfying snack in less than 15 minutes!

-I love hummus because it’s easy to make, and can be adapted to your own tastes, preferences, and dietary restrictions.
+I love this gluten free hummus recipe hummus because it’s easy to make, and can be adapted to your own tastes, preferences, and dietary restrictions.

 Not to mention, it's really nutritious!
 It includes complex carbohydrates, fiber, protein, and healthy fats.
 This combination of macronutrients makes for a satisfying snack that has staying power.